typro-type-propagation/TyPro-CFI/README.md

 | `TG_CFI_OUTPUT`                    | -         | Path to write the generated target sets in JSON format (can be `auto` for binary.tgcfi.json)                                   |
 | `TG_ICFI_OUTPUT`                   | -         | Path to write Clang CFI's target sets in JSON format (can be `auto`)                                                           |
 | `TG_IFCC_OUTPUT`                   | -         | Path to write IFCC's target sets in JSON format (can be `auto`)                                                                |

+## Building musl libc sysroot
+To build a protected musl libc, you also need a native, non-protecting clang and lld (both version 10).
+It is necessary to build Typro's runtime library, which can't be protected itself.
+The docker container already contains a pre-built musl libc, you need these steps only for non-docker setups.

+- `cd scripts`
+- `./build-libraries-rt.sh`
+- `./build-libraries.sh`

+The result should be an enforcing musl sysroot in `sysroots/x86_64-linux-musl/`.

 ## Running tests